tfindelkind-redis/redis-workshops/shared/templates/workshop-template/README.md

 ## 🤝 Getting Help

 If you get stuck:
-1. Review the chapter's troubleshooting section
+1. Review the module's troubleshooting section
 2. Check the solutions directory
 3. [Link to community/support resources]